dwyl/learn-html5/README.md

 </html>
 ````
-If you want,test this code.
+If you want, test this code.
 Also, don't forget to name your file with an .html extension.

-## Syntax
+## Included Syntax
 <ul>
 <li>  Paragraph
 <li>  New line